safaalofi/Morse-Code-translator/README.md

 # Morse-Code-translator

-A simple C++ program that translates between test and Morse code.
+A simple C++ program that translates between text and Morse code.
-I built this project to practice working with functions, strings, maps, user input, loop and conditionals.
+I built this project to practice working with functions, strings, maps, user input, loops, and conditionals.

 ## Features
-- Convert text to morse code.
+- Convert text to Morse code.
-- Convert morse code to text.
+- Convert Morse code to text.
-- Supports all English letters from (A-Z).
+- Supports all English letters (A-Z).
 - Uses / to represent spaces between words.
 - Detects invalid input and displays an error message.
 - Simple menu-based interface.

-## How it works
+## How It Works
 The program uses two map containers:
-- map <char, string> stores letters and their Morse code  equivalent.
+- 'map<char, string>' stores letters and their Morse code equivalents.
-- map <string, char> stores Morse code and their corresponding letters.
+- 'map<string, char>' stores Morse code and their corresponding letters.
-The program has to main conversion functions:
+The program has two main conversion functions:
 - ToMorse() - Converts regular text to Morse code.
-- ToText() - converts Morse code to regular text.
+- ToText() - Converts Morse code to regular text.

 ## Technologies
-- c++
+- C++
 - Standard library
 - iostream
 - string